-Furthermore, to the extent that there will be an inquiry into the bank accounts of the Offender, bank deposits are absolutely confidential.
-No person (whether a government official or private entity) may examine bank deposits, and bank officials are prohibited from disclosing any information concerning deposits, except under the following circumstances:
+Furthermore, Republic Act No. 1405 (the "Law on the Secrecy of Bank Deposits") as amended and Republic Act No. 6426 (the "Foreign Currency Deposit Act") provide depositors with the protection of privacy of their bank accounts, subject only to exceptions provided by law.
+To the extent that there will be an inquiry into the bank accounts of the Offender and such inquiry does not fall within the statutory or jurisprudential exceptions, bank deposits are absolutely confidential.
+As relevant to the issue at hand, no person (whether a government official or private entity) may examine bank deposits, and bank officials are prohibited from disclosing any information concerning deposits, except under the following circumstances: